Brandmobile: Examples

 Many of these vehicles have become icons in their own right, symbolizing the brands they represent on the road.

 Tour de France

 Since the 1930s, the Tour de France road cycling race has hosted la Caravane pulicitaire (publicity caravan) of advertising trucks that precede the day's cyclists to entertain the crowds lining the streets and handing out free merchandise.
 Many of these are brandmobiles, resembling the product of the companies, and have become a popular attraction of the yearly race.
-According to the 2017 Tour de France website, 47% of fans come primarily to see the caravan.
+According to the 2017 Tour de France website, 47% of fans came primarily to see the caravan.
 Notable brands include Haribo, Vittel, and Le Gaulois poultry products.